hlampton/portfolio-new/README.md

 I don't have a lot of project work under my belt yet.

 so I've added some filler photos in place.
 And some jokes.

+My work section features my first project(larger than all of the others).